 How to Make Your Typed Signatures Legally Valid

 Using a typed signature in your business is legal and accepted.
-But for it to be legally valid, you must adhere to the following rules:
+But for an esignature that is legally binding and valid, you must adhere to the following rules:

 - Prove that the signer wanted to sign by providing options like “Cancel.”